DevCabin/SafeMessage-Ai/README.md

 #### Create a Product and Price:
 1. Go to [Stripe Dashboard](https://dashboard.stripe.com)
 2. Navigate to "Products"
-3. Create a new product (e.g., "SafeMessage AI Premium")
+3. Create a new product (e.g., "ScamBomb Premium")
 4. Add a recurring price: $5.00/month
 5. Copy the `price_xxx` ID to `STRIPE_PRICE_ID`